A Different Take On Consistency

 The headings are not, however, the same size in each application.
 The guidelines allow for flexibility in the font size, based on the space allowed from the size of the product.

 2. Text Alignment

 The secondary text is always center aligned.
 This may seem small, but it creates a very distinctive look for the packaging.

 3. Color Scheme & Background Images

 This is the most interesting guideline for this design.
 The color and background choice for the labels allows a wide amount of flexibility, while still maintaining a consistent and branded look.
-Some of the labels have solid color backgrounds, while other have background images.
-Each background or background color is unique, but is based on a marble theme.
-The backgrounds all have either the identifiable marble design or shades of cool grays, slates and other marble earth tones.
+Some of the labels have solid color backgrounds, while others have background images.
+Each background or background color is unique but is based on a marble theme.
+The backgrounds all have either the identifiable marble design or shades of cool grays, slates, and other marble earth tones.

-By using these three guidelines, the brand is able to create a consistent look across all of their products.
-At the same time, they don’t pigeonhole themselves into using a single combination of font, size, alignment and background.
+By using these three guidelines, the brand is able to create a consistent look across all of its products.
+At the same time, they don't pigeonhole themselves into using a single combination of font, size, alignment, and background.
 Instead, they allow their brand to communicate a consistent personality and voice across a variety of different design combinations.

 All in all, this will allow your brand to communicate more effectively on the store shelves.

 Consistency means connecting with your customers in the same voice, message, and personality in many different ways over a period of time.